 - Discuss with reference to examples, how farming systems in low and middle income countries are evolving and the impact this has on poverty alleviation and livelihood generation in rural areas. - Critically discuss some of the ways in which food security can be improved without increasing the area under agriculture.
-Use examples to examine associated impacts on water security. - Using two contrasting examples, discuss the impacts of different agricultural activities on biodiversity and associated challenges for poverty alleviation.
-The assignment should be no less than 1500 words and no more than 2000 words in length Equal weight will be given to both pieces of work for the award of credit.
+Use examples to examine associated impacts on water security. - Using two contrasting examples, discuss the impacts of different agricultural activities on biodiversity and associated challenges for poverty alleviation. - Migration has been heralded as a positive force for development.
+Examine its potential contradictions for different actors.
+Migration has been heralded as a positive force for development.
+Examine its potential contradictions for different actors.